-Official Publication of the Indian Association for the Study of Sexually Transmitted Disesses
+Official Publication of the Indian Association for the Study of Sexually Transmitted Diseases

 The Journal